-You've set up a business, what next?
+You've set up a company, what's next?

 1. Write your business plan

 A good business plan is what makes a good business.
 There's no doubt that you already have an idea of what to include in it.
 But having it down on paper and formatted in a way that makes sense to you means you can reference it whenever you need a little nudge in the right direction.
 It can also be good to have it down in case you need to show it to anyone, for example, a financial advisor may want to see it before making any decisions about the viability of the company.

 Because of this, your business plan should be to the point and not go off on a tangent.
 It could actually harm your company if you talk too much about things that are not important.
 This is because, when potential investors look over your plan, you don't want to confuse them which can lead to them not seeing the full potential of your company.

 It can be hard to know where to start when writing your first business plan, but don't fear, there are templates out there that can help you, for example, this one from The Prince's Trust*.
 Online tools and templates aren't just limited to business plans, take a look out there and see what you may need that's specific for your industry.